 What’s good for skiers is good for reservoirs.
-If you’ve already hit a few powder days on the slopes this year, you know the winter of 2015-2016 is off to a snowy start in the mountains.
+If you’ve already hit a few powder days on the slopes this year, you know the winter is off to a snowy start in the mountains.

-As of Feb.
-16, the amount of snow in the Colorado and South Platte river basins stands at 110 and 114 percent of normal respectively for this time of year, according to the Natural Resources Conservation Service.
+As of Monday, March 4, the amount of snow in the Colorado and South Platte river basins stood at 123 percent and 119 percent of normal, respectively, for this time of year, according to the Natural Resources Conservation Service.

 From January through May, our crews make a monthly trek into the wilderness and measure snow at 11 locations in Grand, Park and Summit counties.
 They hike, snowshoe, cross-country ski and ride in snowcats to reach our snow-measuring sites.

 They use that information to determine the snow-water equivalent: a calculation of how much water is packed into the snow.